bileltechno/Pratical-Reverse-Engineering/chapter1.md

 `mov edx, [ecx+eax]               ;edx = *(ecx+eax)  ;set EDX to the value at address (ECX+EAX)`

 We found memory access through a **base register and offset**, where offset can be a register or immediate.
-This form is commonly _used to access structure member_s or data buffers at a location computed at runtime.
+This form is commonly \_used to access structure member\_s or data buffers at a location computed at runtime.

+`mov [ecx+0Ch], eax`